msxlegend/MSX-KCX-Bluetooth-Transmitter/README.md

 > Take care when soldering the bluetooth module.
 The pins are very thin.
 I am not responsible for any damage caused.
 This PCB has been carefully tested by me and works perfectly.

-!(/OLED.jpg)
 ## Revision 1.2 Board

-I have add a Spectrum OLED 0.96 there are 4 pins.
-The 2 and 3 pin can be shunting 1 seconde (for exemple:with a screw or other) to change the spectrum mode.
+I have added a Spectrum OLED 0.96

+There are 4 pins.
+The 2 and 3 pin can be shunting 1 seconde to change the spectrum mode. (for exemple: with a screw or other)